MrZeroX1/RenanPlatform/README.md

     </div>

-any finally include all the paths in `paths.py` under your name, and change the paths on both `app.py` and `Renan_run.py`
+finally include all the paths in `paths.py` under your name, and change the paths on both `app.py` and `Renan_run.py`

 ### Running the Script
 ```bash